SocksTheWolf/AntiScamBot/docs/faq.md

 * `Send Messages`: To send responses to commands that are executed.

-* `Ban Members`: To execute the bans
+* `Ban Members`: To execute the bans on scammers.

-* `Embed Links`: To give you information when you run `/scamguard check`
+* `Embed Links`: To give you information when you run `/scamguard check` and other commands.

-* `Manage Webhooks`: To allow subscribing to the ban notification feed if you choose during setup.
+* `Manage Webhooks`: To allow for subscribing to the ban notification feed if you so choose during setup.

 ### I am not able to add the bot, it says the bot needs to be verified?